Too Much Media

 - Allowed full customization of when data is fetched, and how old articles are removed.

-- Included a template for the web side, allowing you to have different templates for different time periods (see this date vs this date).
+- Included a template for the web side, allowing you to have different templates for different time periods.

-- Allowed the ability to disable news items, as well as edit news items (see the top Google News article on this page).
+- Allowed the ability to disable news items, as well as edit news items.

 - Front page stored statically, in order to handle large amounts of traffic